 As I grew in my understanding, I made it my passion to share the gospel with SDA’s, others and present SDA doctrines in a Christ centered manner.
 Not just that.
 I believed the SDA church was a Bible based church and was the movement entrusted for truth for the last days.
 For 8 years, I defended its beliefs at my blog site: www.everlasting-gospel.blogspot.com

 To my surprise, when I began restudying the old and the new testaments, verse by verse, chapter by chapter (not proof texting with agenda to prove once preconceived beliefs), and especially the covenants God made with His people, I rediscovered that Adventist truth is far from the Bible truth.
 I also rediscovered the gospel of Jesus Christ more fully and clearly.

 There are godly Christians living in the SDA church who have put their trust in Jesus to save them, but many are confused about the gospel, and the new covenant.
 They do not know or believe that Christ’s sacrifice is the only sufficient blood payment for our sins, and when we repent for our sins, and our inability to save ourselves, and accept Jesus as Savior and Lord, we are born again, Christ comes into our life, He gave us eternal life, we were sealed with the Holy Spirit, and empowered to live in the Spirit, and become more and more like Jesus.

-Majority of the Adventists seek to save themselves by complying to a few laws (viz. sabbath, tithes & diet but are ignorant of the other moral commands.
+Majority of the Adventists seek to save themselves by complying to a few laws (viz. ten commandments, the sabbath, tithes & diet but are ignorant of many other moral commandments.
 They claim to keep ‘ALL’ the commandments but teach and believe in a very narrow view of sin, law and righteousness like the religious leaders of Jesus’ day.
 See: God’s Moral Law is Unchangeable.

 I was a proud ‘Sabbath keeper’, but when I read the Bible, I found that neither I nor any Adventist for that matter was properly observing all the Sabbath laws properly.
 We were happy to pick and choose laws from the Old Covenant, and then we had a spirit of pity and condemnation for those who did not follow our Sabbath practices.
 We were hypocrites.
 See: What old covenant Sabbath keeping really is.

 Gospel ignorance has also blinded Adventists to the new covenant law of love: loving Jesus supremely, and others sacrificially: a law that is expressed beyond ten commandments, and observing a ritual day.
 See: Ten Commandments: Does it Cover all Sin?